magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 ### Background

 Magento 2.1.6 introduced a change in how the platform handles images associated with custom themes.
 The `frame` element adds white space around your image.
 In Magento 2.1.6, the default value of this optional setting is **true**.
-(Previous versions of Magento did **not** set this value to **true** by default in the blank {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.)
+(Previous versions of Magento did **not** set this value to **true** by default in the Blank {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.)

 If your custom theme doesn't include the `frame` element, or a value has not been assigned to it, then Magento will rely upon the `product_image_white_borders` option in the Catalog module for the value of the `frame` option.
 The `product_image_white_borders` setting typically has a value of **1**,  but is overridden to **0** in the default Luma and Blank themes.

 ### Action
+We strongly recommend that you upgrade to  2.1.7 as soon as that release is available.
+Magento 2.1.7 will contain a fix for this issue as well as critically important security enhancements.
+We provide the hot fix described in this Technical Bulletin as a temporary fix only.

 #### Magento 2.1.x CE
-You can fix this issue with image resizing in one of two ways:

-* Download and install the `MAGETWO-67805.hotfix.git-composer-compatible.patch` hot fix.
+You can fix this issue with image resizing by downloading  and installing the `MAGETWO-67805.hotfix.git-composer-compatible.patch` hot fix, and then immediately upgrading to Magento 2.1.7, as soon as it is available.

   To download this patch,